 When registration is compulsory

-You must register for VAT once your taxable supplies (broadly, your VAT-able turnover) exceed R1 million in any consecutive 12-month period.
-Importantly, that's a rolling window — not your financial year — so it's worth watching your trailing 12-month turnover as you grow, not just your year-end figure.
+You must register for VAT once your taxable supplies (broadly, your VAT-able turnover) exceed R2.3 million in any consecutive 12-month period.
+This threshold was raised from R1 million in the 2026 National Budget, effective 1 April 2026 — so many smaller businesses that previously had to register no longer need to.
+Importantly, it's a rolling window — not your financial year — so it's worth watching your trailing 12-month turnover as you grow, not just your year-end figure.

 When you can register voluntarily

-If your taxable supplies have exceeded R50,000 in the past 12 months, you can choose to register voluntarily even though you're under the compulsory threshold.
+If your taxable supplies have exceeded R120,000 in the past 12 months (raised from R50,000 in the 2026 Budget), you can choose to register voluntarily even though you're under the compulsory threshold.
 Whether that's worthwhile depends on your situation:

 How to register